- What is gold trading?

 Your profit or loss from a futures contract would depend on the price difference between the point you bought the contract for, and the price you sold it at.
 Gold futures prices move in $10 increments, so for every point of movement, you’d make or lose $10.

-You can trade gold futures with us using spread bets and CFDs on the underlying market.
+You can trade gold futures with us using CFDs on the underlying market.
 You’d have the same monthly and quarterly expiry dates, and no overnight funding fees to pay – all costs are factored into the spread at the start.

 Gold spot prices